collocations.org

 a project that cost vast sums of public money

-We eventually agreed a sum and I gave him a cheque.
+We eventually agreed a sum and I paid him.

 The landlord has the right to recover any sums payable under this lease